Southern Gentlemen

 The musical performances are wonderful and Eric John's delivery is unbelievable, he is not just a powerful singer, he also sings with CLASS, and you don't find that everywhere.
 Also, I remember Mike from the old Next Planet Please days, I as so glad when I saw he played on the cd.

 I do not drink alcohol but this music is meant to be heard at least with a beer !!!!!
-I'm really impressed how you can manage to top yourself with every release, you talent is endless.

 The music is reminiscent of those nostalgic seventies where blues and hard rock were kings, those days when Trower used to play in big arenas and when talent was the main thing.
 There's an overwhelming feeling throughout the whole recording, and we the fans can clearly notice that you play and composed this album with your heart and soul, and this is something that you don really see these days anymore.